Frequently Asked Questions and Answers:

 Why does my diploma not list my major?

-Transfer students frequently ask us if we have received their transcripts.
-Our office will need all of your transcripts.
-You can help us by letting us know the names of institutions you have attended.
+To be concidered fully enrolled, the Registrar's Office will need to receive all of your transcripts.
+You can help us by letting us know the names of institutions you have previously attended.
 Make sure we know your former names (married, divorced, maiden) so we can check our files.
 Please let us know the date your transcipt was requested from each institution.
-Some institutions take more than a week to process and mail transcripts.
+Some transcripts may take two weeks from the day they are requested to the day they are received.

 We require the receipt of official transcripts.
 Transcripts are official when they are sent via mail printed on secure transcript paper or with a raised university seal.
 Transcripts sent by mail must arrive in the original sealed envelope.
 We are also developing greater capacity for receiving secure electronic transcripts.
 We participate in the National Student Clearinghouse – Electronic Transfer Exchange, Docufide, and +ADDS.
 Talk to your institution about their ways of sending an official secure transcript.
 Typically, a notification email is sent to firstname.lastname@example.org with a link to the secure document.
 We cannot accept any transcript stamped “Issued to student.”